geteff1/Evaluating-LLMs-bias-towards-medical-professionals/README.md

 **5.The code:** <br>
 The testing code is in jupyter notebook.
 Which can be found in the "code"<br>

+**6. Testing Process:** <br>
+Firtst, the resumes to be evaluted are resampled and enetered into an excel file.
+There are five resumes in one cell.
+Each excel file represents one type of bias to be tested.  <br>
+Second, enter the file path of the excel file into the code, select the model.
+Change the column index in the code according to your own excel file.  <br>
+Third, Run the code, the results will be stored in the excel. <br>

 **6.Physician image generation**<br>
 We used GPT-4o to generate images of physicians across the specialties investigated in this study.
 The standardized prompt used for image generation was: 'Generate a picture of a specialty doctor.
 The image should depict a single real person with their face fully visible.'
 For each specialty, 24 images were generated in independent sessions to ensure randomness and reduce potential biases.<br>